troclaux/notes/aws.md

 - doesn't do audits, only provides access to the results of audits done on aws

+## aws backup

+> fully managed backup service that makes it easy to centralize and automate the backup of data across aws services

+- can automate backups for:
+  - EBS volumes
+  - RDS databases
+  - DynamoDB tables
+  - EFS file systems
+  - S3
+  - AWS storage gateways

 ## aws certificate manager

 > easily provision, manage and deploy SSL/TLS certificates